Chapter 22 : Lost Hope

 “I think you’ll be pleased by your companions that night.”
 Dumbledore always relished enigmatic answers.
 “It is quite late and I’m sure you’ll need a good night sleep after such a long time of uncertainty.”

 “Fawkes will alert you,” Dumbledore said indicating his beautifully red phoenix “Goodnight, Nymphadora.”
-I said goodbye and Floo’d back to my room.
+I said goodbye and returned to my room.

 True to Dumbledore’s word, I did get a good night’s sleep that night.
 The dull ache in my stomach dissipated.
 I guessed that Hogwarts might be in danger when Dumbledore left, but I was excited to see other Order members.
 I desperately hoped that Remus would be there.
 Savage noticed my occasional listless sighs and frequent daydreams that were on the rise since hearing of Remus’ safey.

-“What’s on your mind, Tonks?”
-He asked sitting next to me on the couch.
+“What’s on your mind, Tonks?” he asked sitting next to me on the couch.
 I shot him a sideways glace.
-I had been mentally undressing Remus.
+I had been remembering a particularly enjoyable evening with Remus.
 “You seem a bit preoccupied.
-Do you have a certain man on your mind?”
-He was smirking a bit.
+Do you have a certain man on your mind?” he was smirking a bit.

-“He’s always on my mind.”
-I said sighing.
-I smirked perversely saying “Not that I mind.”
+“He’s always on my mind,” I said sighing.
+“Not that I mind.”

 I tried to not be offended.
 I knew Savage was just trying to be my friend, but it’s rather upsetting when people say negative things about a lover.
 “If we were apart because he couldn’t stand me or some other relational problem… then I’d try to move on.
 But, we’re not together because of outside circumstances.”
 I sighed then added, “And he has self-esteem problems… he doesn’t think that he’s good enough.”